Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights - NewsBreak

 Patriots stats and trends

-- New England has two wins against the spread in five games this season.
+- New England has two wins against the spread in five games this year.

 - The Patriots have been underdogs by 3.5 points or more once this season and covered the spread.

-- New England's games this year have hit the over on one of five set point totals (20%).
+- New England's games this year have gone over the total in one out of five opportunities (20%).

-- New England is 1-1 against the spread and 2-0 overall when the team puts up more than 23.4 points.
+- When New England puts up more than 23.4 points, it is 1-1 against the spread and 2-0 overall.

 - The Patriots have nine giveaways this season, while the Cowboys have 12 takeaways.